 CONAF (National Corporation of Forest) administrates the area since 1973 and maintains a permanent occupancy at the park since 1975.
-The park rangers, women and men that live in the park, is essential to preserve the biodiversity of the area, their natural and cultural resources for the benefit of future and present generations.
+The park rangers, women, and men that live in the park are essential to preserving the biodiversity of the area, their natural and cultural resources for the benefit of future and present generations.

-In April 1978, the Park was stated as Biosphere Reserve by the UNESCO and since then it belongs to the selected group of representative areas from the different ecosystems of the world.
+In April 1978, the Park was started as Biosphere Reserve by UNESCO and since then it belongs to the selected group of representative areas from the different ecosystems of the world.

 In November 2013, the website virtualtourist.com from TripAdvisor Media Group qualified the park as the 8th Wonder of the World, after a four months contest in which people had to choose one tourist destination among 330 different places of over 50 countries.

-Torres del Paine National Park has experienced an important rise of visitors, 115.000 per year, being third most visited park of the country.
+Torres del Paine National Park has experienced an important rise of visitors, 115.000 per year, being the third most visited park in the country.

 History of the Park

-About 12,000 years ago came to Southern Patagonia the first band of forager society, who years later were known as Aonikenk or Tehuelches (' People of the South' in Mapudungun) .
-These bands belonging to early man never occupied territories of the Torres del Paine National Park, however adjacent areas to the Park.
-To date the oldest record that holds human life inside of this area is 6,500 years ago.
+About 12,000 years ago came to Southern Patagonia the first band of forager society, who years later was known as Aonikenk or Tehuelches (' People of the South' in Mapudungun).
+These bands belonging to an early man never occupied territories of the Torres del Paine National Park, however adjacent areas to the Park.
+To date, the oldest record that holds human life inside of this area is 6,500 years ago.